Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 A trading journal also helps traders to find if there is any fault in their trading strategy or plan and allows them to fix it.

 Maintaining a trading journal is the best way to avoid doing the same trading mistakes and tune up the trading strategies according to your needs.

 According to market professionals, your daily risk amount should not exceed more than 1% of your total capital.

-There is a myth, ‘more than 90% of forex traders end losing all the money of their first trading account’.
+There is a myth, that ‘more than 90% of forex traders end losing all the money of their first trading account’.
 Now, the question is “why this happens?”
-One common answer to this question is “the greed”.
+One common answer to this question is “greed”.

 But thinking like that you’re just ignoring the dark side of the moon!
 Doubling the trade volume means doubling the risks as well.

-Besides, a bigger or abnormal amount of loss will make you frustrated, demotivated, and quite emotional which are enough to lead you through the path of the ultimate destruction of your trading account.
+Besides, a bigger or abnormal amount of loss will make you frustrated, demotivated, and quite emotional which is enough to lead you through the path of the ultimate destruction of your trading account.

 6. Over-analysis causes paralysis – keep your strategy simple

-A trading strategy with more than 5 to 10 indicators doesn’t help you much about making the trade decisions.
+A trading strategy with more than 5 to 10 indicators doesn’t help you much in making trade decisions.

 If you look at the first image, I can bet you’ll barely be able to spot any trade opportunities.